Skip to main content

 • “The art style is genuinely great, and the game brings something unique to the incremental genre even if it’s rough around the edges.”

-• “The 3D with 2D graphics are not really fitting either, especially since most of the textures are higher resolution than the pixel art itself, so I am not a fan of that.”
+• “The 3D with 2D graphics are not really fitting either, especially since most of the textures are higher resolution than the pixel art itself.”

 10 mentions Positive Neutral Negative